 An estimated 3,800 students with disabilities exit school each year, either with a regular education or special education diploma.
 For a large percentage, the post-school outcomes are not positive.
-In the 2003-2004 school year, 430 students with disabilities dropped out of high school.
-Over 1,800 leave high school with a certificate only, leaving them unprepared for post-school activity, such as further education, technical training, or paid employment.
+Many are unprepared for post-school activity, such as further education, technical training, or paid employment.
 Far too many students currently exit schools with these challenges.

 The Department of Education and the Division of Exceptional Students (DES) has formed a state transition team to work on these issues, and within the 10 performance outcomes that the state is working on to improve the outcomes of children with disabilities, three are directly related to transition.
 In addition, the Georgia Council on Developmental Disabilities (GCDD) and DES has formed and run a Statewide Transition Steering Committee that has been meeting on a quarterly basis for three years.
 This group has been very productive in considering related policy that affects the transitioning student.
 In addition, there are activities in the State’s Transition Action Plan on which the Statewide Transition Steering Committee has agreed to work.

 Most of the groups considering better transition outcomes for students agree that several components are involved.

 First, students in high school need constructive transition planning.
 Planning needs to start prior to the beginning of High School, if students have hopes of completing successfully.

 Second, high schools students need to learn the skills needed to be actively engaged in their own planning, to express their wishes, problem solve and self-advocate.